yucathy/notty_game_project/README.md

-# programming_coursework
+# Programming Coursework

-**The goal of the coursework is to design a game called NottyGame, which is a card game for 2-3 people players.**
+**The goal of the coursework is to design a game called NottyGame, which is a card game for 2-3 players.**

----

 ## Branch Management Guidences: